 Instead, our role should be that of a benevolent caretaker to the planet and all life that co-exist together with us.

-Currently, there are many ways in which mankind is destroying our home on an ongoing basis with complete disregard for the long-term effects.
+Currently, there are many ways in which humankind is destroying our environment on an ongoing basis with complete disregard for the long-term effects.
 Some of these activities include deforestation, the ongoing nuclear disaster at Fukushima, acidification of the oceans, indiscriminate industrial fishing practices killing all they touch, massive land and sea pollution with human waste, and the destruction of the ozone layer.

 What will it take for the majority of people to wake up and see that at our current rate of ‘progress,’ we will soon be responsible for destroying this beautiful planet?